RxSwiftCommunity/RxRealm/README.md

 This library is a thin wrapper around __RealmSwift__.

-**NB**: Currently this library uses the latest beta of RxSwift 3.0.0, latest beta of CocoaPods, and RealmSwift 2.0 - keep in mind that some of these are pre-release software.

-**NB**: If you're using the RxRealm CocoaPod in a Swift 3 project add this snippet to the bottom of your project's Podfile.
+**NB**: For Swift 3 projects add this snippet to the bottom of your project's Podfile.
 This will update your targets to use swift3:

 ```
 post_install do |installer|